salieri11/concord-bft/concord/src/performance/deployment/README.md

 Note: Please ignore warning and error at the beginning of the run

 ### Performance Loader Tool
 The PLT is a stand alone binary, which is containerized and runs on the separate machine.
+The PLT supports 2 tests: Simple test and TwoLegsClosed test.
+In the Simple test, there is only 1 thread which is reponsible for sending request.
+The concurrency is set only by the client pool concurrency limit (the `-c` parameter).
+The TwoLegsClosed test mimics Chess+ trades registration flow, where the trade is split to 2 legs.
+Only after 1st leg for request R is completed, the second leg is sent.
+The concurrency is controlled by the client pool concurrency AND by the `-x` parameter, which controls how many request are on fly concurrently.
 It accepts the following CLI parameters:
   - -b (INTEGER) - number of requests to launch (default: 4000000)
   - -p (1/0) - requests pre-processing on/off (default: off)
-  - -k (INTEGER) - number of keys (default: 31)
+  - -k (INTEGER) - number of keys (default: 9)
   - -s (INTEGER) - single key size (default: 118)
-  - -v (INTEGER) - key value size (default: 2841)
+  - -v (INTEGER) - key value size (default: 1200)
   - -d (INTEGER) - payload size (default: 15100)
   - -c (INTEGER) - concurrency level: capacity of the clients pool (default: 15)
   - -e (INTEGER) - execution time (default: 0)